darwinia-network/shadow/README.md

 - `ETHEREUM_RPC`

     Optional.
 The RPC endpoint of a etherum node, only `http://` and `https://` are supported.
-[Default](https://github.com/darwinia-network/shadow/blob/master/src/conf.rs) is `https://mainnet.infura.io/v3/0bfb9acbb13c426097aabb1d81a9d016` or `https://ropsten.infura.io/v3/0bfb9acbb13c426097aabb1d81a9d016` depending on `ETHEREUM_ROPSTEN`.
+Default is http://localhost:8545 .

     Example: `http://localhost:8545/`

-- `ETHEREUM_ROPSTEN`

-    Optional.
-Set this to `"true"` if you'd like to running shadow for the ropsten network.
-Default is `"false"`.

-    Example: `"true"`

 - `MMR_LOG`